Murder of Adam Anhang: Murder

+Initial investigation

 The investigation and prosecution of those guilty of Anhang's murder was not straightforward.
 Jonathan Roman Rivera, a 22-year-old worker at the restaurant, was initially arrested for the murder of Anhang, convicted, and sentenced to 105 years by a local Puerto Rican courts.
 He had worked as a dishwasher at the Pink Skirt restaurant.
 The restaurant and nightclub had been bought by Adam for his wife, and Roman Rivera knew Vázquez-Rijos's family.
 It was suspected at the time that Vázquez-Rijos was involved in her estranged husband's murder; the motive was that she stood to gain more financially from the death of her husband, to whom she had only been married for six months, than from the divorce.
 It was suspected that she bankrolled Roman's legal bills, since she had been represented by the same attorney.

 After Roman's conviction, a subsequent independent FBI investigation exonerated Roman of the murder, and instead indicted Alex Pabón Colón as the murderer.
 Vázquez-Rijos was indicted for the criminal use of interstate commerce facilities in the commission of murder-for-hire.
 According to the June 4, 2008 indictment, Vázquez-Rijos offered Pabón three million dollars to murder her husband and, on that fateful night, lured her husband to an agreed-upon spot in Old San Juan, where Pabón killed him.
 Pabón pleaded guilty to the murder and cooperated with authorities.
 Roman was released and has sued the police and prosecutors for 12 million dollars.